 If we fail to offer technologically advanced products and respond to technological advances and emerging standards, we may not generate sufficient revenues to offset our development costs and other expenses, which will hurt our business.
 The development of new or enhanced products is a complex and uncertain process that requires the accurate anticipation of technological and market trends.
 In particular, the networking and telecommunications markets are rapidly evolving and new standards are emerging.
-We are vulnerable to advances in technology by competitors, including new SRAM architectures, new forms of DRAM and the emergence of new memory technologies that could enable the development of products that feature higher performance or lower cost.
-We may experience development, marketing and other technological difficulties that may delay or limit our ability to respond to technological changes, evolving industry standards, competitive developments or end-user requirements.
+We are vulnerable to advances in technology by competitors, including new SRAM architectures, new forms of DRAM and the emergence of new memory technological difficulties that may delay or limit our ability to respond to technological changes, evolving industry standards, competitive developments or end-user requirements.
 For example, because we have limited experience developing integrated circuits, or IC, products other than Very Fast SRAMs, our efforts to introduce new products may not be successful and our business may suffer.
 Other challenges that we face include:

-- our products may become obsolete upon the introduction of alternative technologies; - we may incur substantial costs if we need to modify our products to respond to these alternative technologies; - we may not have sufficient resources to develop or acquire new technologies or to introduce new products capable of competing with future technologies; - new products that we develop may not successfully integrate with our end-users' products into which they are incorporated; - we may be unable to develop new products that incorporate emerging industry standards; - · we may be unable to develop or acquire the rights to use the intellectual property necessary to implement new technologies; and - · when introducing new or enhanced products, we may be unable to manage effectively the transition from older products.
+- our products may become obsolete upon the introduction of alternative technologies; - we may incur substantial costs if we need to modify our products to respond to these alternative technologies; - we may not have sufficient resources to develop or acquire new technologies or to introduce new products capable of competing with future technologies; - new products that we develop may not successfully integrate with our end-users' products into which they are incorporated; - we may be unable to develop new products that incorporate emerging industry standards; - we may be unable to develop or acquire the rights to use the intellectual property necessary to implement new technologies; and - when introducing new or enhanced products, we may be unable to manage effectively the transition from older products.